kjhscs2425/project-3-make-a-discord-bot-v2-reamted/proposal.md

 My bot will respond by:
 repeating the messedge back to them and then saying use pwoper gramer (that was not a mistake)

-When a user says:
-My bot will respond by:
+When a user says: anything containing the charecters of the word shrimp My bot will respond by: saying shrimp

 When a user says:
 My bot will respond by: